pyRadhik/sorting-algorithm-visualizer-and-guide/docs/terms_introduction.md

   * This means that the time grows quadratically as the input size increases

-  * Example: Examining all elemnts in an array using a nested for loop (a loop placed inside another loop)
+  * Example: Examining all elements in an array using a nested for loop (a loop placed inside another loop)

 * **O(n^3)**